Student Handbook 2018-2019

 Except in extraordinary circumstances, Independent Project credit does not satisfy the Advanced or Capstone Writing Requirements for graduation.

 No student may apply more than 16 hours of credit toward the J.D. degree with credits earned in any combination of clinic or externship courses.
 Credits allocated to seminar time in a clinic or externship course are not subject to this limitation.
 Clinic and externship courses include: Appellate Litigation Clinic, Atlanta Civil Externship, Atlanta Corporate Counsel Externship, Business Law Clinic, Civil Externship I, Civil Externship II, Community Health Law Partnership Clinic, Corporate Counsel Externship, Criminal Defense Practicum I, Criminal Defense Practicum II, D.C.
-Externship, Environmental Practicum, Family Violence Clinic, Mediation Practicum II, Prosecution II, Prosecution III, the Summer Externships, and the Wilbanks CEASE Clinic.
+Externship, Environmental Practicum, Family Violence Clinic, Mediation Practicum II, Prosecution II, Prosecution III, the Summer Externships, the Wilbanks CEASE Clinic, the Practicum in Animal Welfare Skills, and the Veterans Legal Clinic.
 The Law School may offer additional clinic or externship courses from time to time.
 Any question about whether a course counts against the clinic-hour limitation or about the number of credits allocated to seminar time in a clinic or externship course should be addressed to the Law School Registrar.

 It is the policy of this law school that students enrolled in a qualified externship course may receive both pay and academic credit.
 For the purposes of this policy, a “qualified externship course” is one recognized as part of the Law School’s academic curriculum and overseen by a member of the Law School’s faculty.
 “Funding” shall be understood to include only a grant, scholarship, or stipend from a source other than the externship field placement itself.